Sebiworld/AppApi/README.md

 }
 ```

-A refreshtoken expires right after its usage.
-Because of that, when your accesstoken gets invalid, you have to use this new refreshtoken to ask for a new one.
+A refresh-token expires right after its usage.
+Because of that, when your access-token gets invalid, you have to use this new refresh-token to ask for a new one.

-With your accesstoken you can now make authenticated requests!
+With your access-token you can now make authenticated requests!
 You only have to add it as a Bearer-authentication header:

 ```typescript
 this.httpClient.get('https://my-website.dev/api/auth', {